Crispy and crunchy chicken samosas, none can possibly resist this…

 - To close the cone, spread the flour paste on the edges and glue it together.

-- In a small bowl, beat an egg well.
+- In a small bowl, beat the egg well.

-- Using a pastry brush, spread the beaten egg over the unfried samosa dough.
-This is just optional.
+- Using a pastry brush, evenly coat the beaten egg over the unfried samosa pastry.

-- Heat enough oil to deep fry in a frying pan, place the stuffed dough into the oil.
+- Place the stuffed pastry into the oil.
 It should be submerged in the oil.

-- Fry till the samosas turn golden brown in color.
+- Fry over medium heat till the samosas turn golden brown in color.

 - Transfer to a kitchen paper towel.

-- Seve warm along with tomato ketchup or chili sauce.
+- Seve warm along with tomato ketchup or your favorite dipping sauce.

 The stuffed unfried dough can be refrigerated for a few days, thaw well before frying.